Mordyfier/baseball-data-analysis/README.md

 # CISC.
-3225 - Data Tool and Algorithms
+3225 - Data Tools and Algorithms
 ## Data Analysis Project

 This data analysis project aims to analyze and draw conclusions from the [Moneyball](https://www.kaggle.com/wduckett/moneyball-mlb-stats-19622012) dataset on Kaggle.